Have you heard of a Nutrient Management Plan or the Manure Management Manual ? Do do you need one for your operation?

 Nutrient Management Plan

 The Pennsylvania Nutrient Management Act Program, Act 38 of 2005, requires all high density animal operations that are considered to be Concentrated Animal Operations (CAOs) or Concentrated Animal Feeding Operations (CAFOs) to develop and implement an approved Nutrient Management Plan.
-The Resource Technician can help you determine if your operation fits into one of the above categories, requiring you to have a Nutrient Management Plan.
+The Agricultural Conservation Technician can help you determine if your operation fits into one of the above categories, requiring you to have a Nutrient Management Plan.
 The program is not limited to CAO or CAFOs.
 It is open to any operation that is interested as it does provide limited liability protection and also can be required for certain financial aid programs.

 It is important to note that all Nutrient Management plans must be developed by a Certified Plan Writer.
 Click here for a list of Lawrence County Certified NM Plan Writers.